ruchitgandhi/MovieApi/README.md

 MongoDB cloud hosting using MongoDB Atlas

 #### Learnings:
+1) Hosting Database on the cloud
-1) Used text-based indexing to optimize search queries
+2) Used text-based indexing to optimize search queries
-2) Mongo Atlas has option for IP whitelisting - meaning only specific ip addresses are allowed to query the database.
+3) Mongo Atlas has option for IP whitelisting - meaning only specific ip addresses are allowed to query the database.